tom-klose/tom-klose-webpage-2/_pages/misc.md

 That said, this page is dedicated to the things that I cherish beside mathematics.
 I hope you will enjoy what you see and read.

-{% include figure image_path="/assets/images/Varanasi.jpg" alt="this is a placeholder image" caption="This is a figure caption." %}
+{% include figure image_path="/assets/images/Varanasi.jpg" caption="This is a figure caption." %}